Top Kitchen Backsplash Trends for 2022

 What Backsplash Colors Work Best for Large Kitchens?

-The backsplash design in your large kitchen can create a dramatically different impact depending on color.
+The colors in large kitchen backsplash designs can lead to dramatically different effects.
 If you want to make your large kitchen feel smaller and cozier, choose darker, warmer colors.
 To create a sense of expansiveness, use lighter colors or reflective materials such as glass tile.

 Here’s another backsplash idea: consider using similar shades to create some depth while maintaining visual continuity, such as varying shades of white or grey using subway tile.